 The Western world in which we live today is a product of the past we share.
 The Medieval and Renaissance periods bring to mind images of kings, knights, popes, monks, castles, cathedrals and great art, but they are so much more than these.
 They mark the process by which people like ourselves struggled with the same issues that confront us today, but with demon-haunted imaginations and hearts that yearned for God.
 Join us, as we seek to understand their struggles to integrate faith with reason, power with honor and leadership with loyalty, based in the voices of the great writers of the era.
-Meets LMC General Education and transfer requirement for Humanities.
 LR